twitter/communitynotes/content/examples.md

 <div class="noteAttributeList unhelpful">

-- Sources not included or unreliable
+- Sources do not support note
 - Opinion or speculation
 - Typos or unclear language
 - Misses key points or irrelevant